"YOU ARE THE CHOSEN!" removal instructions

 Screenshot of the pop-up congratulating users on winning:

 Venmo Gift Card is reserved for you!
 Please HURRY!
 You have only 5 minutes to claim it!
 Verify your information on the next page to continue.

-Screenshot of the website "YOU ARE THE CHOSEN!" initially redirects to:
+Screenshot of the website to which "YOU ARE THE CHOSEN!" initially redirects:

 The appearance of "YOU ARE THE CHOSEN!" scam (GIF):